 Natural disasters such as hurricanes, tornadoes, floods, earthquakes, and fires are frightening because they are unpredictable and can cause massive destruction.
 Several regions of the country have a high incidence of natural disasters.
 People who live in these areas are advised by government agencies to plan and prepare for whatever may come their way.
 Unfortunately, people sometimes procrastinate rather than taking action before a disaster is imminent.
 Situations involving these types of occurrences have better outcomes when there is time to consider all available options.

 In addition to protecting their homes, business owners should take extra precautions to secure their establishments and ensure that it is fully operational as quickly as possible.
-There are seven steps you can take to prepare for natural disasters that will make it easier to recover and continue servicing your customers.
+There are five steps you can take to prepare for natural disasters that will make it easier to recover and continue servicing your customers.

 1. Create an Emergency Plan Now!